Annual Changes to the Nasdaq-1 - GuruFocus.com

 NEW YORK, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- Nasdaq ( NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® ( NDX), which will become effective prior to market open on Monday, December 19, 2022.
+09, 2022 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced the results of the annual reconstitution of the Nasdaq-100 Index® (Nasdaq: NDX), which will become effective prior to market open on Monday, December 19, 2022.

-The following six companies will be added to the Index: CoStar Group, Inc. ( CSGP), Rivian Automotive, Inc. ( RIVN), Warner Bros.
-Discovery, Inc. ( WBD), GlobalFoundries Inc. ( GFS), Baker Hughes Company ( BKR), and Diamondback Energy, Inc. ( FANG).
+The following six companies will be added to the Index: CoStar Group, Inc. (Nasdaq: CSGP), Rivian Automotive, Inc. (Nasdaq: RIVN), Warner Bros.
+Discovery, Inc. (Nasdaq: WBD), GlobalFoundries Inc. (Nasdaq: GFS), Baker Hughes Company (Nasdaq: BKR), and Diamondback Energy, Inc. (Nasdaq: FANG).

 The Nasdaq-100 Index is composed of the 100 largest non-financial companies listed on The Nasdaq Stock Market and dates to January 1985 when it was launched along with the Nasdaq Financial-100 Index, which is comprised of the 100 largest financial stocks on Nasdaq.
 These indexes act as benchmarks for financial products such as options, futures, and funds.
 The Nasdaq-100 is reconstituted each year in December, timed to coincide with the quadruple witch expiration Friday of the quarter.

-As a result of the reconstitution, the following seven companies will be removed from the Index: VeriSign, Inc. ( VRSN), Skyworks Solutions, Inc. ( SWKS), Splunk Inc. (SPLK, Financial), Baidu, Inc. ( BIDU), Match Group, Inc. ( MTCH), DocuSign, Inc. ( DOCU), and NetEase, Inc. ( NTES).
+As a result of the reconstitution, the following seven companies will be removed from the Index: VeriSign, Inc. (Nasdaq: VRSN), Skyworks Solutions, Inc. (Nasdaq: SWKS), Splunk Inc. (SPLK), Baidu, Inc. (Nasdaq: BIDU), Match Group, Inc. (Nasdaq: MTCH), DocuSign, Inc. (Nasdaq: DOCU), and NetEase, Inc. (Nasdaq: NTES).

 Information